DanielTea/real-time-data-client/README.md

 - **Real-time probability monitoring**: Track all probability changes across Polymarket markets
 - **Delta visualization**: See probability changes with color-coded indicators (green/red)
-- **Category filtering**: Filter markets by Polymarket categories (Politics, Sports, Crypto, Finance, Tech, etc.)
+- **Dynamic category filtering**: Filter buttons generated automatically from actual market data with counts
-- **Keyword search**: Search markets by title or outcome
+- **Keyword search**: Search markets by title, outcome, or description (searches all text fields)
 - **Automatic market cleanup**: Closed markets are automatically removed from the UI
-- **Modern UI**: Clean, responsive React interface with Tailwind CSS
+- **Modern UI**: Clean, responsive React interface with Tailwind CSS and sidebar navigation
+- **Multi-page navigation**: Dashboard, Analytics, Settings, and About pages
+- **Analytics dashboard**: Statistical insights with market breakdowns and trends
 - **WebSocket streaming**: Live updates without page refresh
 - **Local caching**: IndexedDB-based market data cache - no need to re-stream markets on reload
 - **Clickable markets**: Click any card to open the market on Polymarket in a new tab
 - **Market persistence**: Cached markets are restored on app restart
+- **Customizable settings**: Configure WebSocket server and display preferences
+- **Market descriptions**: Automatically fetched from Polymarket Gamma API and included in JSON view
+- **API-sourced categories**: Categories fetched directly from Polymarket API for accurate classification (fallback to keyword detection)
+- **Human-readable timestamps**: Both Unix timestamp and formatted time (MM/DD/YYYY, HH:MM:SS) included in market data
+- **Transaction separation**: Transaction-specific data (delta, side, size, timestamp) organized in `lastTransaction` object for clarity

 ## Architecture